Klay Thompson ‘Isn’t Happy’ In Golden State As Free Agency Approaches, Stephen A. Smith Says

 Golden State has won three of the last four NBA championships, including the last two, both of which came with Durant on the team.

-A report earlier this week by ESPN‘s Adrian Wojnarowski stated that the Warriors want to keep Durant, Thompson is the priority.
-Woj said that if the team offers Thompson a max contract at the start of free agency on July 1, he expects Thompson to accept it and remain in Golden State.
-However, if he doesn’t, he said to watch for the Clippers, rather than the Lakers, to make a run at him.
-Thompson is not though to have interest in playing for a non-West Coast team.
+A report earlier this week by ESPN‘s Adrian Wojnarowski stated that while the Warriors want to keep Durant, Thompson is the priority.
+Woj said that if the team offers Thompson a max contract at the start of free agency on July 1, he expects Thompson to accept it — remaining in Golden State.
+However, if Thompson doesn’t stay on with the Warriors, Wojnarowski said to watch for the Clippers, rather than the Lakers, to make a run at him.
+Thompson is not thought to have great interest in playing for a non-West Coast team.

-Durant has been rumored to have interest in leaving the Warriors to sign with the New York Knicks, once this summer’s free agency period gets underway in July.
+Durant has been rumored to have interest in leaving the Warriors — perhaps to sign with the New York Knicks — once this summer’s free agency period gets underway in July.